FAQ Customs Regulations and Procedures

 It’s important to emphasize that the exact classification of goods can be a complex matter, and companies should contact the relevant authorities if in doubt to ensure they use the correct customs tariff number for their goods.
 Incorrect classifications can lead to unexpected costs or legal problems.

-2. Bill of Lading oder Airway Bill:
+2. Bill of Lading or Airway Bill:

 3. Customs Declaration: